-To conduct peer review pursuant to federal and state law, a physician practice or clinic must adopt and adhere to written policies and procedures governing its peer review committee.2 COPIC has developed a peer review checklist of what is required under Minnesota law as well as template peer review policies and procedures to assist practices in establishing their peer review programs (see page 4 for more details).
+To conduct peer review pursuant to HCQIA, a professional health care service entity must adopt and adhere to written policies and procedures governing its peer review committee.2 COPIC has developed a peer review checklist of what is required under Nebraska law as well as template peer review policies and procedures to assist practices in establishing their peer review programs (see page 4 for more details).
 These template policies should be reviewed by an attorney who can add information specific to the practice.